amjcyber/pwnlook/README.md

 It's possible to do almost everything that Outlook can do: send emails, create forward rules, list contacts...
 But all this is out of the scope of this project.

-### Compile
+## Compile
-To compile it you need first to register both DLLs:
+To compile it you need first to register both DLLs.
+This is only for compilation, there is no need to register the DLL where you execute it:
 ```
 regsvr32.exe .\Redemption.dll
 regsvr32.exe .\Redemption64.dll